Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering: Conclusion

 \section{Conclusion}

 We have presented a fully automated pipeline for converting strand-based hair models into efficient and visually compelling hair card representations.
-By leveraging a differentiable rendering framework, our method first clusters the hair strands to initialize card geometry, and then clusters the hair textures for sharing to reduce the memory cost.
-Finally, we conduct jointly optimization over both card geometry and textures.
+By leveraging a differentiable rendering framework, our method first clusters the hair strands to initialize card geometry and then clusters the hair textures to share, thereby reducing memory cost.
+Finally, we conduct joint optimization over both card geometry and textures.
 A key contribution of our approach is the introduction of 2D curve-based texture encoding, which offers a resolution-independent representation that effectively captures fine strand details while remaining compatible with differentiable rendering.
-Our method supports a wide range of hairstyles and lengths, and introduces mechanisms such as hair caps and crossed card generation to handle visually complex hair types like short and coily styles.
+Our method supports a wide range of hairstyles and lengths, introducing mechanisms such as hair caps and crossed card generation to handle visually complex hair types, including short and coily styles.
 Additionally, the ability to share textures across LoDs makes our approach well-suited for real-time applications where memory efficiency and performance are critical.